Guite/generator-action/README.md

   verbose: true
 ```

-A dummy project using this GitHub Action can be found [here](https://github.com/Guite/test-actions).
+A sample project using this GitHub Action can be found [here](https://github.com/Guite/test-actions).